nodesman/essential-education/books/strategic_actions/outline.md

 ## Developing Strategic Thinking
 *   Moving from reactive to proactive.
 *   Thinking steps ahead.
+*   Resilience and adaptation in the face of adversity.
 *   Scenario planning.
 *   Learning from successes and failures (yours and others').